nathanlogan/baseballexercise/README.md

 # Implementation

-## Known Issues (out of scope for the exercise, but would be addressed in a prod app)
+## Known Issues/Improvements (out of scope for the exercise, but would be addressed in a prod app)
 1. The API key is being stored in the front-end code (and worse, globally in the "window").
 Huge "no-no" in a real app.
 2. The temp token is being stored in global scope.
 Again, not ideal.
 3. A couple optimizations, particularly through memoization, would improve performance.
+4. Some of the components could be broken down smaller, and in a real-world application, could be made more "dumb" (less aware of business logic).
+   - I would particularly reconsider the way the "ROLLING_" prefix is handled.
+It works, but requires too much biz knowledge across components.
+5. `getPlayerInfo` should be ported over to use the React Query approach, not only for the benefits thereof, but also for consistency.
+6. Testing was not added anywhere.
+7. CSS variables and other "shared" CSS wasn't utilized (particularly since there was no design to reference).
+8. API endpoints could be cleaned up, not just for environment considerations, but also to keep it DRY.
+9. No real considerations were put into accessibility or responsiveness/UX at smaller screen sizes.

 ## Possible Features
 - Let user add/remove "top performer" modules